Table of Contents

 Worldwide, women represent over half of all those living with HIV.
 In the past, women were excluded from participating in many types of clinical trials.
 Now, despite being able to participate freely, the number of women participating in HIV treatment trials remains low.
 A study from 2012 reported that women represented, on average, only one in five participants in clinical trials of antiretroviral drugs approved by the FDA from 2000 to 2008.
 The good news is that, globally, women's participation in prevention studies, including vaccine studies and behavioral methods, appears higher.

 It is important to participate in research because HIV and some of the HIV drugs act differently in women's bodies.
 The only way to discover these differences is for more women with HIV to join clinical trials.
-For information on a clinical drug trial in the US that was successful in recruiting large numbers of women and people in color, see The Well Project's article, Lessons from GRACE.
+For information on a clinical drug trial in the US that was successful in recruiting large numbers of women and people in color.